 $ curl -s https://packagecloud.io/install/repositories/tsuru/stable/script.deb.sh | sudo bash $ sudo apt-get install gandalf-server

 $ curl -s https://packagecloud.io/install/repositories/tsuru/stable/script.rpm.sh | sudo bash $ sudo yum install gandalf-server

 For more details, check packagecloud.io documentation.

 git push.
 In order to get it working, you will

-need to add a pre-receive hook. tsuru comes with three pre-receive hooks, all
+need to add a pre-receive hook. tsuru comes with one pre-receive hook,

-Then you will need to configure Gandalf, install the pre-receive hook, set the
+Then you will need to configure Gandalf, install the pre-receive hook and start Gandalf. .. highlight:: bash

 /etc/gandalf.conf file, remove the comment from the line “template:

 /home/git/bare-template” and from the line “database”, so it looks like that: